childers98/MART441-Web-Technologies/Week-12/README.md

 How'd it go?
 This week was a struggle for me.
-There were just little things that I didn't catch or couldn't quite figure out why they were broken.
+Not only was it just really busy but there were just little things that I didn't catch or couldn't quite figure out within my code.
 Again I think I understand a lot of the content just not exactly how it all fits together to work.

+My player (aka the green square) quits moving when adding the collectible elements.
+Collectibles were the only thing that I couldn't get to appear on the canvas.
+I commented the elements that made other elements disappear so that the basic functionality was there with the rest of the items.

 Homework Finished